mmfausnaugh/tica/README.md

 There are currently six steps:

  1. 2d bias correction: Remove fixed-pattern noise.
- 2. Scalar bias correction: Remove the baseline, time-dependent amplifier signal.
+ 2. Scalar bias correction: Remove the time-dependent amplifier pedestal.
  3. Gain and Linearity: Convert from ADU to photoelectrons.
- 4. Linearity: Correct non-linearity response.
+ 4. Linearity: Correct the non-linear response.
  5. Smear correction:  Remove small contamination from shutterless transfer to the frame-store.
  6. Flat-field correction: Correct for different sensitivities of each pixel.